michabbb/sdk-ebay-rest-marketing/docs/Api/CampaignApi.md

-<span class=\"tablenote\"><b>Note:</b> This method is only available for select partners who have been approved for the eBay Promoted Listings Advanced (PLA) program.
-For information about how to request access to this program, refer to <a href=\"/api-docs/sell/static/marketing/pl-verify-eligibility.html#access-requests \" target=\"_blank \"> Promoted Listings Advanced Access Requests</a> in the Promoted Listings Playbook.
-To determine if a seller qualifies for PLA, use the <a href=\"/api-docs/sell/account/resources/advertising_eligibility/methods/getAdvertisingEligibility \" target=\"_blank \">getAdvertisingEligibility</a> method in Account API.</span><br />This method allows sellers to obtain ideas for listings, which can be targeted for Promoted Listings campaigns.
+<span class=\"tablenote\"><b>Note:</b> This method is only available for select partners who have been approved for the eBay priority strategy program.
+For information about how to request access to this program, refer to <a href=\"/api-docs/sell/static/marketing/pl-verify-eligibility.html#access-requests \" target=\"_blank \"> Priority Strategy Access Requests</a> in the Promoted Listings Playbook.
+To determine if a seller qualifies for priority strategy, use the <a href=\"/api-docs/sell/account/resources/advertising_eligibility/methods/getAdvertisingEligibility \" target=\"_blank \">getAdvertisingEligibility</a> method in Account API.</span><br />This method allows sellers to obtain ideas for listings, which can be targeted for Promoted Listings campaigns.

 ### Example